Chicago Criminal Defense Lawyer

 Law enforcement officers consider the time prior to a suspect asserting his or her right to an attorney because the police can lie, misrepresent the evidence against you and employ a wide range of effective tactics to scare you into making damaging admissions that may become the strongest evidence in the prosecutor’s case.
 When you immediately assert your right to have an experienced Chicago criminal defense attorney like David L. Freidberg present he can protect your from inappropriate lines of questioning, object to unfair forms of pressure during interrogations, monitor police lineups for due process violations, challenge requests to exercise search warrants and otherwise confine the scope of the investigation and safeguard your Constitutional rights.

-Mr. Freidberg has been defending the constitutional rights and freedom of those accused of state and federal criminal offenses for 17 years.
+Mr. Freidberg has been defending the constitutional rights and freedom of those accused of state and federal criminal offenses for almost 20 years.
 This extensive experience means that Mr. Freidberg has the necessary knowledge of the law and law enforcement procedures to identify legal and factual issues that compromise the prosecutor’s case so that he can seek a dismissal, acquittal or significant reduction in the charge or penalties.
 We recognize the advantage of being retained early before charges are formally filed.
 This allows us to play a role in controlling the scope of the investigation while protecting our clients from unwittingly waiving their rights when they are under suspicion of committing a criminal offense under Federal or Illinois criminal law.

 As a seasoned lawyer committed to zealously using all of the resources at his disposal to obtain the best outcome for his clients, Mr. Freidberg often utilizes private investigators, forensic experts, medical experts, accident reconstructionist, mental health experts and others to build the most compelling defense available based on the facts and law.
 We carefully scrutinize all law enforcement procedures to identify potential violations of due process, unlawful searches or involuntary confessions that may provide an opportunity for Mr. Freidberg to file a motion to have the illegally obtained evidence and other evidence that flows from such evidence (so-called “fruit from the poisonous tree”) excluded from the case.